reynoso811/ML_Aviation_Safety/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── Movie_Analysis.ipynb                <- Narrative documentation of analysis in Jupyter notebook
+├── Jupyter notebooks                   <- Narrative documentation of analysis in Jupyter notebook
 ├── ML in Aviation Safety.pdf           <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code